ICRC vehicles pass through Lachin-Khankandi road without hindrance | News.az

 ICRC vehicles pass through Lachin-Khankandi road without hindrance

-Vehicles belonging to the International Community of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankandi road without hindrance, News.Az reports.
+Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the protest area on the Lachin-Khankandi road without hindrance, News.Az reports.

-On Saturday, conditions were created for four passenger cars and one truck belonging to ICRC to pass freely through the protest area.
+On Tuesday, conditions were created for the unimpeded passage of 6 ICRC vehicles through the protest area.
 The vehicles were moving from Khankandi towards Lachin.

 This once again shows that the protesters do not obstruct the movement of vehicles used for humanitarian purposes.

-The peaceful protests of Azerbaijani ecologists and NGO representatives on the Lachin-Khankandi road held against the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the twenty 34th straight day.
+The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankandi road passing through Shusha over the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 44th straight day.